Watch videos from Otumfuo Opoku Ware II’s granddaughter’s wedding

-Emily Owusu-Nyantekyi, the granddaughter of the late Otumfou Opoku Ware II, has tied the knot with her fiancé, Mr. Kwadwo Amponsah, in a plush ceremony held in Accra.
+Emily Owusu-Nyantekyi, the granddaughter of the late Otumfuo Opoku Ware II, has tied the knot with her fiancé, Mr. Kwadwo Amponsah, in a plush ceremony held in Accra.

 Although simple, the plush ceremony took social media by storm.